Skip to main content

 According to Zak, data isn't just important; it's the lifeblood of the business.
 It's not enough to have a flood of information; you need to harness it, dissect it, and use it to make split-second decisions.
 "Racing has transformed from relying on gut instinct to being driven by hard data," Zak reveals.
 "And if you ignore what the data tells you, you're bound to miss the mark."

 During our conversation, Zak shares what it's like collaborating with racing phenoms like Lando Norris and Oscar Piastri, as well as the thrilling story behind McLaren's record-breaking pit stop, clocking in at an astonishing 1.80 seconds.
-And just when I thought the adrenaline couldn't get any higher, Zak drops the bombshell about Brad Pitt portraying him in the upcoming Formula One blockbuster.
+And just when I thought the adrenaline couldn't get any higher, Zak drops the bombshell about Brad Pitt portraying him in the upcoming Formula 1 blockbuster.

 For more perspectives from security, IT, and engineering leaders delivered straight to your inbox, sign up for our monthly newsletter.